 Credit: Farid Tayari

 Last but not least, gold has been considered a good hedge against the long-term impact of inflation.
 Back in 1990, the gold price was $420 per ounce.
-In the mid 2000s, the price had fallen to $270 per ounce.
+In 2000, price fell to about $275 per ounce.
 That means an annual price decline of 4.1% per year over 10 years.
 During the same period, US inflation (as measured by CPI) averaged approximately 3% per year.
 If gold price would have increased in value at the rate of inflation, the value in 2000 would have been:

 Instead, the actual price dropped to $275 per ounce and the corresponding constant dollar equivalent price of gold dropped to